scraping-xx/cloak/README.md

 Dynamic IP allocation through Heroku Worker Dynos.

 ### BACKGROUND
 "Cloak" is a process for allocating IP addresses to services or outbound requests from a local machine or server.
 The scripts are included as a proof of concept around the app currently hosted at: http://cloak.herokuapp.com.
+Cloak is written in NodeJS 0.10.x.

 Heroku (www.heroku.com) is a platform that offers VM and hosting servies for applications.
 Often toughted as a weakness of Heroku, the platform rotates the IP address of each app deployment.
 On the other hand, the dynamic assignments are incredibly valuable if each dyno were to act as a proxy for requests from a local machine.